MattD82/Seinfeld-Topic-Modeling-and-Text-Generation/README.md

 # Introduction
 Seinfeld is an American television sitcom that ran for nine seasons on NBC, from 1989 to 1998.
 It was created by Larry David and Jerry Seinfeld, with the latter starring as a fictionalized version of himself.
 Set predominantly in an apartment building in Manhattan's Upper West Side in New York City, the show features a handful of Jerry's friends and acquaintances, including best friend George Costanza, friend and former girlfriend Elaine Benes, and neighbor across the hall Cosmo Kramer.
-It is often described as being "a show about nothing", as many of its episodes are about the minutiae of daily life.
+It is often described as being "a show about nothing", as many of its episodes are about the minutiae of daily life. [source: wiki](https://en.wikipedia.org/wiki/Seinfeld)

 ![](images/nothing.jpg)

 I have been a huge fan of this show for around two decades, and still find myself going back and enjoying old episodes.
-I think the writing is absolutely brilliant, still holds up (even if some references are dated), and really appreciate the way that Larry David in particular can transform seemingly mundane daily occurrences into entertaining dialogue.
+I think the writing is absolutely brilliant, still holds up (even if some of the references are dated), and really appreciate the way that Larry David in particular can transform seemingly mundane daily occurrences into entertaining dialogue.

 I discovered a database containing scripts for every Seinfeld episode (located [here](https://www.kaggle.com/thec03u5/seinfeld-chronicles)), with dialogue separated by character.
-Since we have I have not had much previous experience with NLP, and because NLP has so many practical applications, I thought this would be a fun corpus to take on, and try to extract meaning from.
+Since I hadn't had previously an opportunity to do a deep-dive with NLP, and because NLP has so many practical applications, I thought this would be a fun corpus to take on and try to extract meaning from.

 Initially, I deiced to use LDA and sentiment analysis to better inform my EDA and understanding of the corpus.
-Unsupervised learning in the form of LDA can quickly turn into an almost endless feedback loop (which I soon realized), but I was able to at least extract some interesting themes, dialogue snippets, and catch phrases from than analysis.
+Unsupervised learning in the form of LDA can quickly turn into an almost endless feedback loop (which I soon realized), but I was able to at least extract some interesting themes, dialogue snippets, and catch phrases from that analysis.

 I also thought it would be a very interesting problem to try and see if I can train a model to emulate the speech patterns of the four main characters mentioned above, and even create a model that would “predict”/generate the script for a new episode of Seinfeld.